Explore how to recognize a malvertisement and protect yourself from getting hacked

 Scammers officially rent ad space on the reputed websites, insert the malicious codes in the advertisements, and publish them.
 The ads look genuine, tempting, and coming from a trusted source.
 The host website owner may or may not be aware that their website is displaying malvertising.

-These are some of the popular websites that have been the victim of malvertising in the past:
+These are some of the popular websites that have been the victims of malvertising in the past:

 - London Stock Exchange,